 With darkness beginning to fall outside, the bowling lane turns on their cosmic bowling lights.
 Janice stands in perfect form and then tosses the bowling ball down the lane, knocking down all the pins.

 “Strike!” she says, pumping her fist into the air.

 Michael is next up.
 He tosses the ball down the lane and also gets a strike, to Janice’s dismay.

 “Goal!” he says, doing the most hilarious kick in the air.
-“You are going down Janice.”
+“You’re going down, Janice.”

 “Abby told me,” she says with a smile, “and by your reaction, I can tell that’s a no.”

 Janice shrugs.
-“Well, if you are really that uncomfortable with it, then you probably shouldn’t.
+“Well, if you’re really that uncomfortable with it, then you probably shouldn’t.
 But if he is really an important part of your life, you got to do it sometime.”
 She then walks back over to the bowling lane to retrieve her ball.

 I stare after her in silence.
 I know she is right, but I just can’t bring myself to ask him.
 I need more time to get use to the idea.
 I only hope that it won’t push him away even more.

 I still can’t believe that Lizzie and Janice threw that Christmas bazaar for the Beta Gamma Kappas.
 I was so touched by it.
 The next day I went straight to the administrator to find out what to do next.
 With most things done, it seems like we missed one of the crucial things, getting a faculty adviser to sponsor us.
 Maybe even become a house mother.
 Lizzie offers to look, but I put it on me.
 She, Janice and Kimberly have already done so much for me.